cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/running_jobs.rst.txt

    $ srun -c 8 --mem 512G -- my-command

-As described in the :ref:`page_overview`, each node has 128 CPUs available and 2048 GB of RAM, of which about 1993 GB can be reserved in total.
+As described in the :ref:`page_overview`, each node has 128 CPUs available and 2 TB of RAM, of which 1993 GB can be reserved by Slurm.

-The GPU node has 4096 GB of RAM, of which 3920 is reservable, but since we only have one GPU node we ask that you use the regular nodes unless your analyses actually requires that much RAM at once.
+The GPU node has 4 TB of RAM available, of which 3920 GB can be reserved by Slurm, and may be used for jobs that have very high memory requirements.
+However, since we only have one GPU node we ask that you use the regular nodes unless your jobs actually require that much RAM.
 See the next section for how to use the GPU node with or without reserving a GPU.

 Reserving the GPU node
 ======================